vanshg395/flutterportfolio/README.md

 # Flutter Web Portfolio

-This is a basic Prtfolio Web App made using Flutter Web.
+This is a basic Portfolio Web App made using Flutter Web.

 ## Getting Started